Travelling to open days

 If you're considering staying in Birmingham and exploring our beautiful city, why not stay on the University campus itself in the University’s very own hotel – the Edgbaston Park Hotel and Conference Centre.

 The Edgbaston Park Hotel and Conference Centre is offering a discounted rate for Bed and Breakfast for open day visitors.
+Book directly with us and enjoy 10% off your stay.
+Simply use the promotional code BOOK10 at the time of booking.
+Limited time offer and subject to availability.

 To book the rooms, please contact email@example.com or call 0121 414 8888 for best rates.